+Everything seemed to be okay.
 Then it all stopped.

-The post talked about how even good things can become causes of anxiety.
-While exercising is a good thing, trying to force ourselves to exercise two hours every day can become needlessly stressful.
-While eating right is beneficial, obsessing over everything we put into our mouths is not.Start Today!
+Still in bed, I was scrolling through Medium and read an article about simplifying your life.
+The post talked about how even good things can cause anxiety.
+While exercising is a good thing, trying to force yourself to exercise for two hours every day can cause stress.
+While healthy eating is beneficial, obsessing over everything you eat is not.Start Today!

 If you ever doubted whether I really have bipolar disorder, let this be your proof.